 So what are you to do?
 Look at your personal spreadsheet a little bit differently, says Natasha Rachel Smith, a personal finance expert at TopCashback.com, an online shopping savings site.
 Consider adopting a fundamental budgeting method such as the 50/20/30 rule, she says.
 This strategy bundles expenses instead of zeroing in only on shelter costs.
 “The goal: To spend no more than 50 percent of your take-home pay on essential expenses such as rent, transportation, food, and utilities,” she says.

 From there, 20 percent should go towards a strong financial foundation such as retirement contributions, savings, and debt payments, and 30 percent should go to lifestyle needs.
 “This includes cable bills, personal care, going out, shopping and traveling,” she says.
+Maybe consider in trading your car, or getting out of your lease.

 In the end, nothing matters more than your sense of security.
 And you shouldn’t settle for living in a substandard environment unless it’s an absolute necessity.
 “While increasing the amount of money you’re able to put away into savings is great, that doesn’t mean you should trade the safety of your neighborhood,” Busch says.